alexzzkk/mbd-bl-bidw/README.md

 **Install PDI**

 We will use the community version of Pentaho Data Integration (a.k.a PDI).
-It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%208.1/client-tools/) (in our case: pdi-ce-8.1.0.0-365.zip).
+It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%208.2/client-tools/) (in our case: pdi-ce-8.2.0.0-324.zip).

   - Download the file and unzip.
     - [Mac] Move the data-integration folder into Applications folder
     - [Windows] Move the data-integration folder into C:/ folder
   - Open PDI
-    - [Windows] Double-click spoon.bat inside data-integratioon folder
+    - [Windows] Double-click spoon.bat inside data-integration folder
     - [Mac] Open the terminal and execute:

 ```